weaveworks/weave-gitops-private/docs/rfcs/promotion-markers/README.md

 __Pros__

-- Resolution defined within the pipelines boundaries (manifest and configuration repo).
+- Manifests discovery is an explicit strategy defined within pipeline boundaries (manifest and configuration repo).
+- Loosely couple solution
-- Pipeline behaviours like promotions don't impose restrictions in application manifests (loosely coupled solution).
+  - Pipeline behaviours like promotions don't impose restrictions in application manifests
   - Application manifests does not know about pipelines.

 __Cons__